 This episode contains examples of: (YMMV Examples here)

 - Actor Allusion: In Homer's fearful nightmare following his suspicions of Bashir's family, Genie appears and transforms Springfield into a stereotypical Muslim caricature.
-Homer's voice actor Dan Castellaneta was the replacement voice for Robin Williams' Genie in The Return of Jafar and the Aladdin animated TV series.
+Homer's voice actor Dan Castellaneta was the replacement voice for Robin Williams' Genie in The Return of Jafar, the Aladdin animated TV show, and the Kingdom Hearts video game series.

 - Bland-Name Product: The "Mapple" Bar with its MyPods and MyPhones.